|

 260299

-| 1 | | Accept and Expend Grant - Retroactive - U.S. Department of Justice - Office of Community Oriented Policing Services - San Francisco Police Department - FY25 COPS Hiring Program - $6,250,000 | Ordinance | Mayors Office | Ordinance retroactively authorizing the San Francisco Police Department to accept and expend a grant in the amount of $6,250,000 from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS) under the FY25 COPS Hiring Program to fund 50 new police officer positions for approximately one year for the period of October 1, 2025, through September 30, 2030; and amending the Annual Salary Ordinance No. 120-25 (Annual Salary Ordinance, File No. 250590 for Fiscal Years 2025-2026 and 2026-2027) to provide for the addition of 50 grant-funded positions, in Class Q002, Police Officer (50 FTEs). | | |
+| 1 | | Accept and Expend Grant - Retroactive - U.S. Department of Justice - Office of Community Oriented Policing Services - San Francisco Police Department - FY25 COPS Hiring Program - $6,250,000 | Ordinance | Passed | Ordinance retroactively authorizing the San Francisco Police Department to accept and expend a grant in the amount of $6,250,000 from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS) under the FY25 COPS Hiring Program to fund 50 new police officer positions for approximately one year for the period of October 1, 2025, through September 30, 2030; and amending the Annual Salary Ordinance No. 120-25 (Annual Salary Ordinance, File No. 250590 for Fiscal Years 2025-2026 and 2026-2027) to provide for the addition of 50 grant-funded positions, in Class Q002, Police Officer (50 FTEs). | PASSED ON FIRST READING | Pass |

 |